Transformation of body begins on the inside… with the mind.

 As a mommy to five, I have to take care of myself first.
 My babies depend on me; my husband depends on me (and I, him).
 It wasn’t too long ago that I was in a serious funk over not just how I looked, but how I FELT on the inside.
 Besides not fitting into my clothes, I was FEELING heavier, becoming more irritable with my family, went on long periods of not eating or overeating, and was depressed.
 My husband is a gym ninja but I just haven’t had the likes for the gym for whatever reason, and always enjoyed running.
 However, my negative thoughts and fear overtook my running passion and eventually I stopped running, too.

 The average person could not tell the struggle that was within my mind.
 Even now just writing that out is somewhat freeing.
 You wouldn’t think that I have such negative thoughts about myself, but it’s because I can hide it well.
-I laugh a lot, I love magic and making people happy.
-I am really optimistic.
-I wish it were always that way in my mind, but it’s a constant struggle.
+I laugh a lot, am obsessed with magic and making people happy.
+As an optimistically outward person, I wish it were always that way in my mind, but it’s a constant struggle.
 Talking about it is helpful and some days are better than others.
 I’m extremely grateful for the support system that I have in my family and dear friends.

 Put on your oxygen mask.